chrismhodgson/nextjs-pfrac/data/_pages/competitions/parkrun-competition.md

 | Points | &nbsp;&nbsp;6 | &nbsp;&nbsp;5 | &nbsp;&nbsp;4 | &nbsp;&nbsp;3 | &nbsp;&nbsp;&nbsp;2 | &nbsp;1 |

 You will score points as above at the six set parkruns (your best points haul from each will count) and from three additional wildcard parkruns during the year (again, the three that score highest points).

+There have, in the past, been points for volunteering.
+However, parkrun have restructured their results pages and are no longer providing information on how many times parkrunners have volunteered each year, only totals, so this has had to be dropped.
+However, members are strongly encouraged to keep volunteering anyway, as parkrun is totally dependent on volunteers.

 ### Qualifying runners